-The total balance of this category at 31 December 2020 and 2019 related to the collateral amount required by Banco de España from the Company made in a blocked current account with Banco de España to guarantee that payments are immediately made in the event a cash settlement fails.
+The total balance of this category at 31 December 2021 and 2020 related to the collateral amount required by Banco de España from the Company made in a blocked current account with Banco de España to guarantee that payments are immediately made in the event a cash settlement fails.
 Banco de España calculates this collateral quarterly, adjusting the blocked amount in the current account with the same frequency.

-The amount of the negative interest rate of the deposit facility that Banco de España charged to the Company in 2020 was €62 thousand (same amount in 2019) which was recognised under "Finance costs - Third parties" in the income statement.
+The amount of the negative interest rate of the deposit facility that Banco de España charged to the Company in 2021 was €161 thousand (€62 thousand at 31 December 2020) which was recognised under "Finance costs - Third parties" in the income statement.